 And then things get super-backpacker.
 Unlike most places in the UK, almost every beach in Australia has showering facilities.
 Spaceships don’t have showering facilities.
 2+2=showers!
 But it doesn’t stop there.

-Spaceships are pretty good at fitting loads of useful stuff into small spaces – they’re not particularly big but you still get some form of cooking facilities,a fridge, beds, and a bunch of seats.
+Spaceships are pretty good at fitting loads of useful stuff into small spaces – they’re not particularly big but you still get some form of cooking facilities, a fridge, beds, and a bunch of seats.
 So this time we decided to save a bit of money by cooking our own dinner in the spaceship.
 Not that bad an idea, until we realised that we didn’t have any plates…

 Pasta from plastic carrier bags is now officially a thing.
 A hilarious yet strangely practical thing.
 Besides, if you can drink wine from a bag, why can’t you eat your dinner from a bag?

-Don’t judge me.
+Don’t judge us.

 Waking up on the beach the next day is something that I doubt will ever get old.
 It’s a great feeling stepping out of the camper a few feet from the sand on a warm, dry day, and the parking situation in Noosa is perfect for pulling it off.

-Not entirely sure how reliable this is when, as I mentioned before, there are showers around that you could get water from to wash the chalk off – or you could just drive around the car park and either rub the chalk off or have it on the bottom side of the tyre… to each his own.
+Not entirely sure how reliable this is when, as I mentioned before, there are showers around that you could get water from to wash the chalk off – or you could just drive around the car park and either rub the chalk off or have it on the bottom side of the tyre… to each their own.

 The point is, had I not taken my granddad’s initial advice, and stuck by what he told me, I would likely have flown home and missed the whole experience.
 I definitely made the right decision.